Here, we take an in-depth look at the latest monitoring information for Iceland.

 - In December 2018, Alþingi (parliament) approved changes to the law on the Children's Ombudsman, which aimed to promote the participation of children in the work of the Office and to promote children's participation in social discussion and everything relating to policy-making and decision-making in children's matters at state and local authorities.

-- "Child welfare in a digital world" was this year’s theme of the National Information and Media Literacy Week in February, organised by the national media literacy network, TUMI.
+- ‘Child welfare in a digital world’ was this year’s theme of the National Information and Media Literacy Week in February, organised by the national media literacy network, TUMI.

-In place | In development | Not in place | Other | |
+In place | In development | Other activity | Not in place | |

 ---|---|---|---|---|

-Activities to promote active participation | X | |||
+Promoting active participation and civic engagement | X | |||

-Laws that mandate youth participation | X | |||
+Involvement in policymaking | X | |||

 Awareness raising on children’s rights | X | |||